getodk/docs/odkx-src/app-designer-prereqs.rst

 .. warning::

-  If there is an error complaining about Java not being installed, you will need to close this :program:`cmd` or :program:`terminal` window and download and install Java.
-After installing Java, open a new :program:`cmd` or :program:`terminal` window and type this command again.
+  If there is an error complaining about Java not being installed, you will need to close this :program:`cmd/PowerShell` or :program:`terminal` window and download and install Java.
+After installing Java, open a new :program:`cmd/PowerShell` or :program:`terminal` window and type this command again.

 .. warning::